royrobotiks/hoverboard_power_monitor/README.md

 Let's have a look at the schematic above:

-**_EDIT: There are some connections between Arduino and display missing in this drawing.
+**_EDIT: There are some connections between Arduino and display missing in the drawing above.
 The reason is that I built the circuit board a while ago without documenting it properly (bad idea!) and then I reverse engineered the drawing (while it seems I forgot a few things!).
-I guess the table below is correct.
-It's based on [this drawing](https://mschoeffler.com/wp-content/uploads/2019/06/fritzing_arduino_tft_bb-1920x1432.jpg)._**
+Below is a correct table and an updated schematic for the data connection between the KMR1.8 display and the Arduino_**

 |Display|Arduino|
 |:-----|:-----|